manili/VSDBabySoC/README.md

 # VSDBabySoC Modeling

 Here we are going to model and simulate the VSDBabySoC using `iverilog`, then we will show the results using `gtkwave` tool.
 Some initial input signals will be fed into `vsdbabysoc` module that make the pll start generating the proper `CLK` for the circuit.
 The clock signal will make the `rvmyth` to execute instructions in its `imem`.
 As a result the register `r17` will be filled with some values cycle by cycle.
 These values are used by dac core to provide the final output signal named `OUT`.
 So we have 3 main elements (IP cores) and a wrapper as an SoC and of-course there would be also a testbench module out there.

-In the following sections we will mention some repos that we used to model the SoC.
+Please note that in the following sections we will mention some repos that we used to model the SoC.
 However the main source code is resided in [Source-Code Directory](src) and these modules are in [module](src/module) subdirectory.

 ## RVMYTH modeling